 - You have a fever.

 - You have questions or concerns about your condition or care.

-Treatment for Braxton-Hicks contractions
+Treatment for Braxton Hicks contractions

 may include pain medicine to relieve discomfort or pain or sedatives to relax the muscles of your uterus.
-If you are dehydrated, he may give you fluids through an IV or tell you to drink liquids.
+If you are dehydrated, he or she may give you fluids through an IV or tell you to drink liquids.

 - Change your activity or your position when you feel contractions begin.
 Walk if you have been lying or sitting.
 Lie down if you have been standing or walking.
 True labor will not stop by changing your position or activity.

 - Take a warm bath to relax your body.

 - Drink more liquids to prevent dehydration.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Practice your labor breathing to decrease your discomfort.
 This may help you get ready for true labor.
 Take slow, deep breaths, or fast, short breaths.
 Ask your healthcare provider how to practice labor breathing.

 Follow up with your doctor or obstetrician as directed: